 - Replace: avoid or replace animals in research

-As members of the Association of Medical Research Charities (AMRC) we support their statement on animal research.
+As members of the Association of Medical Research Charities (AMRC) we support their position on animal research.

 If you would like to donate to Bone Cancer Research Trust but don't want your money to be used for animal research then please let us know when you donate and we can allocate your funds elsewhere.